olof/enpda/README.md

 **This is very early prototype software**

-A PDA, a "Personal Digital Assitsant".
+A PDA, a "Personal Digital Assistant".
 My goal is to have a dedicated device booting straight into this, a device that does not have an ideal size keyboard nor keyboard layout.
 (Yes, I have a specific device in mind, glad you asked.)